Configuration of your Smart Home

 Things and Items can either be defined and managed in configuration files or handled by Paper UI in a system-side database.

-For Things and Items, both methods can be used side-by-side, e.g. a Thing can be discovered and created by Paper UI and the Items that link to that very same Thing (that Thing's Channels, actually) can be manually defined in a
+Both of the above described methods could be used parallel, e.g. a Thing can be discovered and created by Paper UI and the Items that link to that very same Thing (that Thing's Channels, actually) can be manually defined in a

 .items configuration file.